benwiz/sasha/README.md

   - Trust visual data over gps data.
 - Update README for new structure.
 Include all inputs and outputs either as files or in README.

-- Handle multiple training faces for each person.

 - Cognito authorizer, might have to be a custom authorizer.
 For: `/`, `/map`, and `/sns`.
 - Alexa skill: what voice actions are Sasha specific?
 "Come here" for a autonomous vehicle.
   - Do not handle stuff Alexa can do already, like toggle Wemo outlets.